 Walk the walk

 A successful and safe flight begins before you even turn on the master switch.
 It all starts on the tarmac as you approach the aircraft.
-Your flight procedures should involve asking yourself lots of questions:
+Your flight departure processes should involve asking yourself lots of questions:

 It has been scientifically proven that asking yourself questions is the most effective way to stay in the loop of information.